AtlassianPS/JiraPS/docs/creating_issues.rst

     New-JiraIssue -Fields @{'customfield_10001'='foo'} # Other New-JiraIssue parameters

-For more information on custom fields, see the :doc:`custom_fields` page.
+For more information on the -Fields parameter, see the :doc:`custom_fields` page.